Cloudmersive/Cloudmersive.APIClient.Java.RestTemplate/docs/ValidateDocumentApi.md

 > DocumentValidationResult validateDocumentEmlValidation(inputFile)

-Validate if an EML file is executable
+Validate if input file is a valid EML file

 Validate if an input file is an EML email file; if the document is not valid